Donation Sites Near You

 - Fire arms or ammunition

 - Hazardous materials including gases, oils, paint, paint thinner, flammables and poisonous materials.
-(These can be taken to your county Hazardous Waste station.)
+(These can be taken to your county Hazardous Waste station - links listed below.)

 - Large appliances, such as dishwashers, washer, dryers, refrigerators and hot water tanks (Seattle City Light customers can have their refrigerator or freezer picked up for free - see their website for more information.)